ITSLeeds/VectorTiles/README.md

 #### Using OpenMapTiles

 You can sign up for a free account at www.openmaptiles.com

+You can download tiles for the whole [planet](https://openmaptiles.com/downloads/planet/) or just a [country](https://openmaptiles.com/downloads/europe/great-britain/england/) or [region](https://openmaptiles.com/downloads/europe/great-britain/england/leeds/).
+OpenMapTiles allow for free download of tiles for education and evaluation purposes, but charge upto $1,000 for a onetime download for commerical projects.

+The download will be a single `.mbtiles` file.

 If you don't want to use gzipped `.pbf` files then you can generate uncompressed files with tippecanoe by: